The APHRC Effect: Lessons Learnt from my APHRC Internship Experience

 Lesson 3: Growth Happens Outside Your Comfort Zone

 This internship has stretched me far outside of my comfort zone.
 APHRC has taught me not to shy away from discomfort.
-Instead, I have learnt to embrace the challenge of learning new things every day, and gained the confidence to tackle challenges head-on.
-Because of this, I can truly say that I am better now than I was before, and, most importantly, I have learned to be patient with myself during the learning process.
+Instead, I have learnt to embrace the challenge of learning new things everyday, and gained the confidence to tackle challenges head-on.
+Because of this, I can truly say that I am better now than before, and, most importantly, I have learnt to be patient with myself during the learning process.

 Lesson 4: APHRC Inspires You to Dream Bigger

-One thing that stands out about APHRC is how it encourages everyone, including interns, to think beyond the present.
+One thing that stands out about APHRC is how it pushes everyone, interns included, to think beyond the present.
 It is almost a natural transition for interns to begin thinking about their next steps once they join the Center.
 Some of my peers plan to pursue master’s degrees or PhDs, while others dive deeper into specialized research areas.
-At a personal level, I plan to pursue a Master’s in Global Health to deepen my expertise in designing and implementing studies and contribute meaningfully to mental health research and the broader health field.
+At a personal level, I plan on pursuing a Master’s in Global Health to deepen my expertise in designing and implementing studies and to contribute meaningfully to mental health research and the broader health field.

 Lesson 5: The value of constructive feedback